Bleuarff/teddy-clock/README.md

 # Wifi

 When you press the button, the clock creates its own SSID.
-You must connect to Hérisson network (public, no authentication) and go to http://192.168.14.1 to access the web interface.
+You must connect to network **Hérisson** (public, no authentication).
+Ease of use trumps everything in such a simple, low-risk project.
+SSL and auth (WPA2-PSK) are not worth the hassle, both for dev and use.
+Wifi is off most of the time anyway.
+Go to **http://192.168.14.1** to access the web interface.
 There, you can edit any of the times (sleep time, wake-up times for weekdays and weekends) as well as the current time and date.
+Web ui is a single html file uploaded to esp8266's internal file system (SPIFFS).
 The led blinks green when wifi is on.
 Just press the button again to switch it off.
-Web ui is a single html file uploaded to esp8266's internal file system (SPIFFS).

 Why not having it connected permanently?
 Here are a few reasons:
 - home wifi is flaky in the room,